DSC-Capstone/2025-26/assignments/projects/q2-proposal.md

 ### Working in Groups

-**Your proposal will form a contract for what you will work on in Quarter 2.** You will have to work together and make decisions as a group, even if you may not fully agree with the choices.
+**Your proposal will form a contract for what you will work on and deliver in Quarter 2.** You will have to work together and make decisions as a group, even if you may not fully agree with the choices.
 As you develop your proposal, consider the following:
 - Try to agree on a general *theme* for what you want to investigate in your project.
 - You do *not* need to have 100% agreement on the proposal, rather you